brunostjohn/zefirs-flashy-cooler/README.md

 Will it run on Linux or macOS?
 Maybe.
 Probably not.

 ## Installation:
-WIP.
-Please wait for this to actually be a feasible software solutions to daily drive this.
+Download the installer from the releases tab and enjoy.
+There are some bugs to iron out so please submit on issue when you notice one.
+LibreHardwareMonitor is required for this to be able to use any system sensor input (CPU, GPU etc.).

 ## What it does and what it doesn't do.
 - [x] Display a static image to the LCD.
 - [x] Have theme support.
-- [ ] Read data from system sensors.
+- [x] Read data from system sensors.
-- [ ] Display that data.
+- [x] Display that data.
-- [ ] Have a GUI.
+- [x] Have a GUI.
-- [ ] Have external theme/plugin support.
+- [x] Have external theme support.
 - [ ] A bunch of other stuff I'll probably come up with while developing this.

 ### Last words